42-AI/bootcamp_python/day04/day04.md

 pip install pandas
 ```

-For this day you will use the dataset athlete_events.csv provided in the resources folder in the data folder.

-Check out that you have the right python version.
+Ensure that you have the right Python version.

 ```
 $> which python